-Exact Path isn’t only used in elementary and middle school in CCS.
-High school students who have difficulty mastering math or ELA concepts, who have learning gaps from prior grade levels, or who are in special education and need additional individualized support use Exact Path during acceleration period, a class period in the middle of the day in which students work on assignments to get ahead, catch up, or to gain additional practice in focus areas.
+Exact Path is also used at the high school for students who have difficulty mastering math or ELA concepts, who have learning gaps from prior grade levels, or who are in special education and need additional individualized support.

-CCS high school students also use Courseware, Edmentum’s customizable course offerings for grades 6–12, in a variety of ways to catch up when they have fallen behind.
-In addition to using Courseware for credit recovery and summer school, students also can retake or make up content that they didn’t master for a better chance of passing the course on the first try, and to prepare for the ACT.
+CCS high school students also use Courseware, Edmentum’s customizable course offerings for grades 6–12, in a variety of ways to catch up when they have fallen behind, to retake or make up content that they didn’t master for a better chance of passing the course on the first try, and to prepare for the ACT.

 "If the student's struggling with certain standards, we go in [to Courseware] and pull those standards and give them additional work, trying to front-load, and hopefully help them out before they actually fail the course to keep them from having to go to summer school or things like that,” said Ms. Harrison.